FAQ

 What happens if my dog gets sick?

-If a dog becomes ill while in the care of the Crate Escape, our staff will assess the situation.
+If a dog becomes ill while in the care of The Crate Escape, our staff will assess the situation.
 We will contact you, and transport your dog to the vet if necessary.
-We will act as liaison between you or your emergency contact and the vet to help insure your dog receives the best care possible.
+We will act as liaison between you or your emergency contact and the vet to help ensure your dog receives the best care possible.

 Can I visit the facility?